-The environmental protection areas are generally zoned 7(d) - Environmental Protection (Scenic/Escarpment) Zone.
-All of the 7(d) zoned land will be dedicated to Council as public open space (refer to Figure 3) in accordance with an adopted Contributions Plan and/or Developer Agreement.
+The environmental protection areas are generally zoned 7(d) - Environmental Protection (Scenic/Escarpment) Zone. (refer to Figure 3).

 These areas will be subject to rehabilitation and management works including:

 - Erection of protective fencing around individual and vegetation clusters to limit disturbance caused by earthworks.
 The protective fencing is to be installed to a minimum distance of the 'drip line' and maintained for the duration of the civil works. - Installation and maintenance of erosion and sedimentation controls. - Weed eradication and control. - Revegetation and stabilisation of disturbed areas (vegetation of existing erosion prone areas) with native endemic species.